wavly/shawty/README.md

 Keep track of how many times each shortened URL is accessed.

 - **Input Validation**:
 Checks if the URL is a valid URL schema.
-It only allows `http://` and `https://` URLs.
-And also checking if the URL contains a [TLD](https://en.wikipedia.org/wiki/Top-level_domain).
+It only allows `https://` URLs.
+And also checks if the URL contains a valid [TLD](https://en.wikipedia.org/wiki/Top-level_domain).

 ## Getting Started